PeterBengtson/Ooloi-docs/guides/POLYMORPHIC_API_GUIDE.md

 **Before diving into the type system, understand why Ooloi's VPD API makes development so much easier:**

-**You CAN use `alter`, `ref`, and low-level STM operations, but why make life difficult for yourself?**
+Direct use of `alter`, `ref`, and low-level STM operations remains available, but the VPD API provides a higher-level abstraction.

-The VPD API provides a convenient abstraction that handles STM complexity automatically, giving you all the benefits of Ooloi's concurrent, distributed, and gRPC-compatible design with much simpler code.
+The VPD API handles STM complexity automatically, providing the benefits of Ooloi's concurrent, distributed, and gRPC-compatible design with simpler code.

 ### Compare the Approaches

+> 💡 **Platform Design Principle**: Hide implementation complexity, expose domain capability.
+Notice how the VPD approach shifts cognitive focus from technical concerns to musical intent.

 ```clojure
 ;; Low-level approach: Manual STM management (implementation focus)